jruby/jruby.github.io/community.markdown

 [**Twitter**](/twitter) - There are twitter accounts for The JRuby Team and all the team members.

-[**Chat**](/chat) - Many members of the JRuby community can be found on IRC, on the FreeNode network in the #jruby channel.
-Most of the core JRuby developers also communicate on IRC.
+[**Chat**](/chat) - The JRuby community's official group chat is our [Matrix JRuby room](https://matrix.to/#/#jruby:matrix.org).
+Many of the core JRuby developers also communicate on [Gitter](https://gitter.im/jruby/jruby).
 If you want quick, interactive help or just want to hang out, feel free to stop by!

 [**Mailing Lists**][lists] - There are also several mailing lists, for users, developers, and folks interested in tracking the process of JRuby.